RIS-Assisted Rank Enhancement With Commodity WiFi Transceivers: Real-World Experiments: Experimental Setup and Measurements

-In Table \ref{table:medium}, we consider the scenario where the channel effective rank has a medium value of $1.7$.
-Overall, except the ``Fixed Phase" with $4$ RISs, all of the considered methods perform less compared to the low rank scenario discussed before, Table \ref{table:low}.
+In Table \ref{table:medium}, we consider the scenario where the channel effective rank has an intermediate value of $1.7$.
+Overall, except the ``Fixed Phase" with $4$ RISs, all of the considered methods lead to a lower rank improvement compared to the low rank scenario discussed before, Table \ref{table:low}.
 This can be explained by the propagation structure of the channel, which is now much scatter-richer, inherently limiting the impact of the considered methods to provide a dramatic change, as was the case previously, Table \ref{table:low}.
 Nevertheless, for the $4$ RISs case, the beam focusing method has superior performance, increasing the rank by approximately $1$, showing a $61.8\%$ increment from the default value without the RIS.
 Furthermore, fixing the phase for all elements performs less compared to the beam focusing method, showing that the optimization of the elements' phases has a critical effect on the channel rank.
 The same behavior appears when comparing the previously mentioned methods with the ``Copper Sheet".

 Overall, it can be seen that Algorithm 1 has superior performance compared to the one in \cite{rank-exp1}, where a maximum enhancement of $30\%$ is reported in that work.